qiskit-community/qiskit-experiments/docs/howtos/cloud_service.rst

 ~~~~~~

 .. note::
-    This recipe requires :mod:`qiskit-ibm-provider`.
+    This guide requires :mod:`qiskit-ibm-provider`.
 For how to migrate from the deprecated :mod:`qiskit-ibmq-provider` to :mod:`qiskit-ibm-provider`,
     consult the `migration guide <https://qiskit.org/documentation/partners/qiskit_ibm_provider/tutorials/Migration_Guide_from_qiskit-ibmq-provider.html>`_.\

 You must run the experiment on a real IBM